JohnAb17/phase-1-project-pokemon-favorites/README.md

 1. Type in the name of the Eeveelution you'd liked to see (example: Umbreon) , or if you don't fully recall the name, try typing out most of it's name or a letter that is within the name of your favorite Eeveelution
 2. Hit the submit button, or click the 'Enter' key once you've typed into the search bar
 3. Your chosen pokemon(s) should be displayed as the only card(s) now on the web app
-4. For your added viewing pleasure, there is a way to view the image larger than it is, and you simple hover your mouse over the card
+4. For your added viewing pleasure, there is a way to view the image larger than it is, and you simple hover your mouse over the card to do so.
+5. This project is hosted by GitHub Pages so there's no need to download any installations

 Roadmap:
 1. Add images for the various types of pokemon featured on the web app to increase aesthetic